-Dr. Renee Streeters involvement in Pet Plate is shown here.
+Dr. Renee Streeter’s involvement in Pet Plate is shown here.

-Many traditional dog food brands do not employ a veterinary nutritionist which has caused concern about if their recipes are nutritionally complete or appropriate.
+Many traditional dog food brands do not employ a veterinary nutritionist to help formulate their recipes and products.

 Pet Plate Recalls

-However, many in the industry consider fresh food to garner a higher risk of contamination or other health concerns.
-As a consequence we encourage you to be vigilant of any future recalls of Pet Plate or any other fresh dog food products.
+However, many in the industry consider fresh food to garner a higher risk of contamination or other health concerns in comparison to traditional dry or canned dog food.